Higher dimensional Jordan curves: Federer-Fleming projections

-Recall the definition of $E_R$ as in \eqref{e:newER}.
-The following lemma is similar to Proposition 3.1 in \cite{david-semmes00}, and so is the proof.
-The only difference is that we are working with a non-uniform grid of cubes. \begin{lemma} Given $(x,r) \in E\times \R_+$, there exists a Lipschitz map $\pi : \R^n \to \R^n$ such that
+Once again, recall the definition of $E_R$ as in \eqref{e:newER}.
+The following lemma is similar to Proposition 3.1 in \cite{david2000uniform}, and so is the proof.
+The only difference is that we are working with a non-uniform grid of cubes. \begin{lemma} Let $E \subset \R^n$ be a lower content \textup{(}$d,\cc_1$\textup{)}-regular subset with $\hd(E)<+ \infty$.
+Given $(x,r) \in E\times \R_+$, there exists a Lipschitz map $\pi : \R^n \to \R^n$ such that